christophermoverton/grafana-mongodb-dashboard/README.md

-# Weather Alerts Dashboard with MongoDB, Prometheus, and Grafana
+# Weather Alerts Database Dashboard with MongoDB, Prometheus, and Grafana

-This project provides a comprehensive monitoring and alerting system for weather alerts using MongoDB, Prometheus, and Grafana.
-It leverages the MongoDB exporter to expose weather alert data from MongoDB to Prometheus, which is then visualized in Grafana.
+This project provides a comprehensive monitoring and alerting system for weather alerts database using MongoDB, Prometheus, and Grafana.
+It leverages the MongoDB exporter to expose weather alert database statistics data from MongoDB to Prometheus, which is then visualized in Grafana.

 ## Features